Written words matter. If you work for a charity, those words can win new supporters, shed light on injustice, or even save a life.

 If you want to join forces with other ambitious writers for a day, you or your colleagues can take part in a Prospero Partners writing workshop.
 You’ll do “unlock and unblock” exercises, writing about subjects that really matter to you.
 You’ll get positive, practical feedback and advice.
 You will also learn how to write great appeals and proposals, how to craft letters to major donors, and how to tell stories that move people to support your charity.
 I’ll be posting here when the next workshop is scheduled.
 In the meantime, let us know if you’d like to be added to the waiting list by contacting Elizabeth at email@example.com.

 We also provide in-house workshops for charity teams, regional and sector-specific workshops, and individual coaching.
-For example, we’ve have workshops exclusively for writers in arts charities, or for independent schools in the northwest, and we’ve coached senior managers as well as new writers on their drafts.
+For example, we’ve run workshops exclusively for writers in arts charities, or for independent schools in the northwest, and we’ve coached senior managers as well as new writers on their drafts.

 WHAT PEOPLE SAY: